 AG2: The Framework That Makes This Possible

-Studio is built on AG2, the open-source multi-agent framework.
+Studio is built on AG2, the open‑source multi‑agent framework behind AgentOS.
 That distinction matters.

 Most visual workflow builders abstract away what's actually running.
 AG2 doesn't.
 Every workflow you build in Studio corresponds to real AG2 agent configuration: model selection, system prompts, tool bindings, conversation patterns.
 Nothing is hidden from you.
-It's surfaced visually.
+It's surfaced visually and can be exported as code.

 CaptainAgent is the orchestration engine at the core.
-When you describe a workflow in plain language, CaptainAgent interprets your intent and constructs an agent graph: which agents to spin up, how they communicate, what logic gates are needed, and where human checkpoints belong.
-You start from a working foundation, not a blank canvas.
+When you describe a workflow in plain language, CaptainAgent turns that task into an initial agent graph: which agents to spin up, how they communicate, what logic gates and conditions are needed, and where human checkpoints belong.
+You start from a working foundation, not a blank canvas, and you can come back later and ask CaptainAgent to extend or refactor the same workflow from a new prompt.

 Export and own your code.
 Once your workflow is built, export it as Python.
-Take it into your own infrastructure, modify it directly, run it however you want.
+Take it into your own infrastructure, modify it directly, version it like any other service, and run it however you want.
 You are never locked into Studio's runtime.

 Studio: From Description to Working Workflow

-Studio is a visual AI workflow builder where the building starts with a conversation.
+Studio is a visual AI workflow builder inside the AgentOS web interface, where the building starts with a conversation.

 You describe what you want in plain language.
-Studio interprets your intent and generates an initial workflow on a visual canvas: agents, logic nodes, triggers, human review steps, and the connections between them.
+Studio uses CaptainAgent to interpret your task and generates an initial workflow on a visual canvas: agents, logic nodes, triggers, human review steps, and the connections between them.

 Studio Visual AI Workflow BuilderDescribe It, See It Built